RajiwadeChay/devTinder/homework.md

 - API => PATCH /profile/edit
 - API => PATCH /profile/password (Forget password API)
 - Make sure to validate all data in every POST, PATCH APIs

+# EPISODE 12

+- Create Connection Request Schema
+- API => POST send connection request
+- Proper validation of data
+- Think about all corner cases
+- $or,$and queries in Mongoose Official Docs
+- schema.pre("save") function
+- Read more about indexes in MongoDB
+- Why do we need index in DB?
+- What is the advantages and disadvantages of creating index?
+- Read compound index artical from MongoDB Official Docs
+- ALWAYS THINK ABOUT CORNER CASES